iiharu/mcp-over-socks/README.md

 ### Cannot connect to SOCKS proxy

 1. Verify the SOCKS proxy is running
-2. Check the proxy address format: `socks5://host:port`
+2. Check the proxy address format: `socks5://host:port` or `socks5h://host:port`
 3. Ensure no firewall is blocking the connection

+### Cannot resolve internal hostname

+If you're connecting to an internal server with a hostname only resolvable within the remote network:
+1. Use `socks5h://` instead of `socks5://` to enable remote DNS resolution
+2. Verify the hostname is correct and resolvable from the proxy server

 ### Cannot connect to MCP server